a-marugan/AI4Everyone-Rescue/Guides/Terrain Tool Guide.md

 invert_grayscale=False # Invert pixel
 ```

-# Euler Orientation parameters
+# Euler Orientation Parameters
-For the `AddBox` and `AddGeometry` functions, the 3 euler orientation parameters correspond to the roll, pitch and yaw respectively.
+For **all** functions except for `AddSuspendStairs` and `AddStairs`, the 3 euler orientation parameters correspond to the roll, pitch and yaw respectively.
 The positive directions for each axis are as follows:

 ![Roll-Pitch-Yaw](https://github.com/a-marugan/AI4Everyone-Rescue/assets/10972892/c87b6f6a-505a-4ab5-a75b-0312c0da49c0)

+As a brief demonstration, see the following code and the corresponding terrain.

+## Code

+## Output